• Skip to primary navigation

 A three-tiered tea usually starts with finger sandwiches and savory bites at the bottom, scones, cream, and jam in the middle, and cakes and pastries at the top.

-I would serve this if I was doing a basic tea.
+I would serve this list below if I was doing a basic tea.
 I would suggest printing the recipes out for ease.
 I prepare as much as I can ahead of teatime.

 Bottom